MelMaillot/PatternAnalysis-2025/recognition/Siamese_Network_MAILLOT/README.md

 ![Best model training and validation metrics](README_figures/best_model_train_val_metrics.png)

-The loss over the different epochs show that the model had a low loss on the validation set on that epoch.
+The loss over the different epochs show that the model had low loss on the validation set on that epoch.

 ![Loss plotted against epochs](README_figures/loss_logs.png)